Middlesex Community College (Connecticut): Main Campus (Middletown)

-MxCC at Platt
+Platt High School

 In 2004, Middlesex opened a new learning site at 55 West Main Street, in Meriden, Connecticut.
-Students can enroll in credit, credit-free, day, evening, and weekend courses at the MxCC Meriden Center.
+Students can enroll in credit, credit-free, day, evening, and weekend courses at the Meriden campus.
 Greater Meriden-Wallingford area business and industry can take advantage of education and training through Meriden's Internet Training Center.

 In 2012, the Meriden Center was recognized by the New England Association of Schools and Colleges as an "additional instructional location".
 With this new recognition, students can now complete a degree or certificate program at the Meriden Center.
 Prior to this, students could only complete fifty percent or less of a degree program at the center before finishing their degree at the Middletown campus.

-Following the renovation of Orville H. Platt High School, the leaders of MxCC and the Meriden Public School System started offering courses at the new location.
+Following the renovation of Orville H. Platt High School, the leaders of CT State Middlesex and the Meriden Public School System started offering courses at the new location.
 Student support services, access to the Magic Food Bus, and other unique amenities are available to students at both campuses.

-Shoreline

-Credit and non-credit courses are also offered in Old Saybrook and Clinton.
-In Old Saybrook the high school at 1111 Boston Post Road is often used to hold classes.

 Student life

-The Beta Gamma Xi chapter of the Phi Theta Kappa (the academic honor society for two-year colleges) is active at MxCC.
+The Beta Gamma Xi chapter of the Phi Theta Kappa (the academic honor society for two-year colleges) is active at CT State Middlesex.
 Active clubs on campus include the Human Services Student Association (HSSA), Students Promoting Equality, Acceptance and Knowledge (S.P.E.A.K.), the Computer Club, and the Math Club.
 There is also an active student government body, the MxCC Student Senate.

-In 2013, MxCC was the first community college to offer a chapter of Mu Alpha Theta, a math honor society.
+In 2013, MxCC (now CT State Middlesex) was the first community college to offer a chapter of Mu Alpha Theta, a math honor society.

-Middlesex also operates a low power radio station, Hacker Airwaves FM 87.7, under a local marketing agreement.
-As a component of the Center for New Media, the partnership provides students with the opportunity to create original audio programming, to learn about the hands-on skills and requirements of running a college radio station, and to organize student activities related to radio, podcasting, and audio media.
-Student producers have had great success broadcasting music from the 60s, 70s, and 80s, local high school sports, and other noncommercial programming.